patois/BFS2019/readme.md

 ![gadget 1b](rsrc/gadget_1b.png?raw=true)

 Using this gadget would modify the pointer that is passed to the call to _exec_gadget()_,\
-making it point to a location other than what the _"p"_ pointer usually points to,\
+making it point to a location other than what the _"p"_ pointer usually points to, which\
-which could then be used to leak further data.
+could then be used to leak further data.

 ![exec gadget](rsrc/execgadget.png?raw=true)

-Although, based on working around some limitations by hard-coding stuff, I managed to\
+Based on working around some limitations by hard-coding stuff, I still managed to\
 develop quite a stable exploit including full process continuation.
 But it was only after a\
 kind soul asked me whether I hadn't thought of reading from the _TEB_ that I got on the\
 right track to writing an exploit that is more than just _quite_ stable.
 Thank you :-)

 ## Preparing the Exploit

+The [TEB](https://undocumented.ntinternals.net/UserMode/Undocumented%20Functions/NT%20Objects/Thread/TEB.html) holds vital information that can be used for bypassing ASLR, and it is accessed\
-Knowing that the [TEB](https://undocumented.ntinternals.net/UserMode/Undocumented%20Functions/NT%20Objects/Thread/TEB.html) is accessed through the _gs_ segment register on 64 bit Windows systems,\
+via the _gs_ segment register on 64 bit Windows systems.
+Looking through the list of\
-looking through the list of gadgets for any occurence of _"gs:"_ yields a single hit at index 0x65\
+gadgets for any occurence of _"gs:"_ yields a single hit at index 0x65 of the\
-of the _g_gadget_array_ pointer.
+_"g_gadget_array"_ pointer.

 ![gadget 65](rsrc/teb_gadget.png?raw=true)

 Acquiring the current thread's TEB address is possible by reading from gs:[030h].
 In order to\
 have the gadget that is shown in the screenshot above to do so, the _rcx_ register must first be\
-set to 0x30.
+set to 0x30.\
 The _rcx_ register is the first argument to the _exec_gadget()_ function, which is loaded\
 from the _"p"_ variable on the stack.
 Like the _"gadget_idx_ variable", _"p"_ is adjacent to the\
-overflowable buffer, hence overwritable.
+overflowable buffer, hence overwritable as well.
 Great.

 ![p argument](rsrc/p_arg.png?raw=true)